minihazel/FIKA-FPS/README.md

 Feel free to skip to your preferred parts via the `Navigation hub`

 ## Important note

+### Make sure you have run the game (and made it to the main menu) on BOTH the Server and Client machines.

 LAN is for closed networks, where both Server and Client are machines on the same network/WiFi.

 WAN is for the whole world, where Server and Client are machines on separate networks/WiFi.